Motor glider: Licenses or certificates

 Fournier RF 4D in England (2009).

 In Europe, powered gliders are categorized into gliders with retractable propellers/engines, which can be flown with an ordinary glider pilot license (GPL), and touring motor gliders (TMG), which require a license extension to the standard GPL.
 In the United Kingdom, where gliding is regulated by the British Gliding Association, pilots of self-sustaining gliders, like those of pure gliders, do not have to be licensed with the United Kingdom Civil Aviation Authority.

 In South Africa, Touring Motor Glider (TMG) is an independent National Pilots License category under Recreation Aviation, Part 62, subpart 17.

 In the United States, a private glider pilot certificate allows the pilot to fly unpowered gliders, self-launching motor gliders (including touring motor gliders and gliders with retractable engines or propellers), and sustainer motor gliders.
 An instructor must provide instruction and sign the logbook of the pilot to authorize the launch method, which may be by airplane towing, ground launch (winches, bungee, auto tow), or, in the case of a suitable motor glider, by self-launching.
 In the US, motor gliders are classified as gliders, and may be operated by a glider pilot without the medical certificate required to operate an airplane.

 In the United States, a powered glider may be certified for up to two occupants, up to 850 kg maximum weight, and with a maximum ratio of weight to wing span squared of 3 kg/m^{2}.
 Similar requirements exist in European JAA/EASA regulations, at a maximum weight of 750 kg.

-In Canada, a glider pilot license allows the pilot to fly unpowered gliders.
-For self-launching motor gliders (including motor gliders and gliders with retractable engines or propellers), and sustainer motor gliders an aeroplane permit or licence is required.
-An instructor must provide instruction and sign the logbook of the pilot to authorize the pilot to carry passengers.
+In Canada, a glider pilot license allows the pilot to fly gliders, including powered gliders.
+Self-launching is considered a method of launch and therefore carries the same requirements as winch launching or aerotowing: a logbook endorsement from an instructor and three solo launches by the same method before carrying passengers.